jiafulow/UF-CMSConnect/README.md

 You need to have a CMS Connect account.
 See: <https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect>.

-### Install CMSConnect client
+### Install CMS Connect client

-To install CMSConnect client, follow the commands in `connect-client.sh`.
+To install the CMS Connect client, follow the commands in `connect-client.sh`.
 See [here]( https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect#Using_the_Connect_client) for more details.

 You should also add the SSH key to your account.
 See [here](https://ci-connect.atlassian.net/wiki/spaces/CMS/pages/57436024/Generate+SSH+key+pair+and+add+the+public+key+to+your+account) for instructions.